Emails from iDEAL | Wero

 • Never asks for personal information such as passwords or PIN codes.

-• Only includes links to the official iDEAL website (www.ideal.nl).
+• Only includes links to the official iDEAL | Wero website (www.ideal.nl).

 • Has a clear and professional layout with no spelling or grammatical errors.